 - Covers cycles of BIM like preliminary design, cost calculations for preliminary design alternatives, design, virtual design and construction (4D/5D), collaboration

-- Products used, include: Autodesk InfraWorks, AutoCAD Civil 3D, AutoCAD Raster Design, Autodesk Navisworks, Autodesk 3ds Max, 3ds max Interactive, Magnet Explorer, Autodesk Viewer
+- Products used, include: Autodesk InfraWorks, Autodesk Civil 3D, AutoCAD Raster Design, Infrakit, Autodesk Navisworks, Autodesk 3ds Max, 3ds max Interactive, Magnet Explorer, Autodesk Viewer

 Course starts with a general introduction and introductory lectures.
 Because course is designed as an e-learning course, most of the work during semester is with peer instruction, where a teacher is giving continuous feedback individually as well as with general forum/video posts to the course participants.
 Course layout is design so that each main module expects student’s active participation in forum where she/he should ask constructive questions in where some additional explanation is needed.
 Also they need to answer to their fellow student’s questions.
 Forum participation is graded against participation constructiveness.
 Each student should participate to be able to move forward in the course.
 Each module has its own self-assessment test.
-Additional contact hours are based on questions/topics where students need more help.
+Additional contact hours (webinars) are based on questions/topics where students need more help.
 Individual assessments are built upon student’s home area data.
-They start from preliminary design (using tools that enable grab base model data from any location digitally) and master that same data through various BIM cycles to get the general but practical idea about BIM workflows.
+They start from preliminary design (using tools that enable grab base model data from a given Estonian town) and master that same data through various BIM cycles to get the general but practical idea about BIM workflows.
 Based on students continuous activity recordings and feedback, course analytics is carried out.
 Some statistics is given in the sub-section.
-In Spring 2019 the course was carried out as a full 16 weeks course in TalTech (previously only in TTK UAS).
-Statistics is based on those two different groups (total number of registrants: 8 students).
+From Spring 2019 the course was carried out as a full 16 weeks course in TalTech (previously only in TTK UAS).
+Statistics is based on different study groups.

 Course learning analytics based on two different study groups (distance learning, full time):Open university students